koopjs/koopjs.github.io/docs/specs/cache.md

-# Spec for Koop cache modules
+# Koop cache module specification

 In order to function as a cache for Koop, a module must support the following API

 ## Functions